QasimK/programmers-compendium/software-development/principles.md

   * When to use: You cannot predict the future so "modifications may be done once, maybe twice, but not thrice before I used OCP"
 * Liskov Substitution Principle
   * "A _type_ may be replaced by its _sub-types_ without causing any harm to the program"
-  * Otherwise [your method must alter its behaviour](https://softwareengineering.stackexchange.com/questions/170222/what-can-go-wrong-if-the-liskov-substitution-principle-is-violated) by investigating the type of object its been given
+  * Otherwise [your method must alter its behaviour](https://softwareengineering.stackexchange.com/questions/170222/what-can-go-wrong-if-the-liskov-substitution-principle-is-violated) by investigating the type of object it has been given
   * It [works slightly differently in dynamic languages](https://stefanroock.wordpress.com/2010/11/08/the-liskov-substitution-principle-lsp-in-duck-typed-programming-languages/).
 * Interface Segregation Principle
   * ???